etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

 ```plaintext
 rm -r /var/lib/tomcat/webapps/openbravo
 ```
-> **Make sure this step is done before starting Tomcat**, otherwise you risk having two environments running at the same time, which can cause problems (especially when background processes are involved).
+!!! warning
-{.is-warning}
+    **Make sure this step is done before starting Tomcat**, otherwise you will risk having two environments running at the same time, which can cause problems (especially when background processes are involved).

 ### Start Tomcat

-  > Depending on your server, this command may need to be changed.
+!!! info
-{.is-info}
+    Depending on your server, this command may need to be changed.

 ```plaintext